wabbajack-tools/mod-lists/bevilex/readme.md

 ### Bevilex Extended : Optionals

 This list includes several optional configurations pre-installed, which can be swapped in and out as desired.
 Each configuration is denoted by an MO2 mod separator, which includes step-by-step instructions on how to enable the optional mods.
-To view, simply right click the seperator and then select the Notes tab.
+To view, simply right click the seperator select Information, then select the Notes tab.
 You will be presented with instructions like below:

 ![](https://i.imgur.com/cScNH0o.png)